mcilloni/mcilloni.github.io/_posts/2021-02-09-cxx-cross-clang.md

 I found this to be a game-changer, and, while it can't still compete in convenience with modern language toolchains (such as Go's gc and `GOARCH`/`GOOS`), it's night and day better than the rigmarole of setting up GNU toolchains.
 You can now just fetch whatever your favorite package management system has available in its repositories (as long as it's not extremely old), and avoid messing around with multiple installs of GCC.

 Until a few years ago, the whole process wasn't as smooth as it could be.
 Due to LLVM not having a full toolchain yet available, you were still supposed to provide a `binutils` build specific for your target.
-While this is generally much more tolerable than building the whole compiler (`binutils` is relatively fast to build), it was still somewhat of a nuisance, and I'm glad that `llvm-mc` (LLVM's integrated assembler) and `lld` (universal linker) are finally stable as flexible as the rest of LLVM.
+While this is generally much more tolerable than building the whole compiler (`binutils` is relatively fast to build), it was still somewhat of a nuisance, and I'm glad that `llvm-mc` (LLVM's integrated assembler) and `lld` (universal linker) are finally stable and as flexible as the rest of LLVM.

 With the toolchain now set, the next step becomes to obtain a sysroot in order to provide the needed headers and libraries to compile and link for your target.